NeoSkin7/Website/site/content/post/sunset.md

 This means that red and blue light experience the greatest difference in scattering - a useful comparison point for this explanation:

-_Red light_ is not scattered very much by gas particles due to its long wavelength (causing a small scattered flux) and thus reaches the Earth’s surface following a straight line path from the Sun.
+_Red light_ is not scattered very much by gas particles due to its long wavelength (causing a small scattered flux) and thus reaches the Earth's surface following a straight line path from the Sun.

 _Blue light_, meanwhile, experiences a large amount of Rayleigh scattering from its short wavelength and is scattered to reach the ground from many different directions.